architecttr/Aegis-Toolkit/docs/cleanup_jobs.md

 * **Localization:** All user-facing strings are fully localized.

 ## Quota & Responsiveness Strategy
-* Cleanup jobs run as standard background work with determinate progress notifications, avoiding any foreground service type.
+* Cleanup jobs run solely via WorkManager with determinate progress notifications; no `FOREGROUND_SERVICE_TYPE_DATA_SYNC` or other foreground service type is used.
 * When more than 100 file paths are queued, the app splits them into sequential `FileCleanupWorker` requests to stay under WorkManager's 10 KB limit while still processing large batches efficiently.

 ## Developer and Contributor Guidelines